 If you’re still confused about which resume format is best for you, use the chart below to help you decide:

-What to do when your career path isn’t linear
+What do you do when your career path isn’t linear?

 Not every career follows a straight line, and that’s okay.
 Whether you’re changing fields, have a gap in your work history, or do freelance or contract work, you can still create a strong resume.